 Remotes are becoming extinct for two reasons.
 First, you can control your opener with your phone.
 While this is still a pain because you have to wait for the program to open on your phone, it does take time.
 The nice item about a remote on your phone is you can access it from anywhere.
 Say you drive away and your sitting at work.
 You have that everlasting question that bothers you all day, “Did I close my door?’
 Well, now you can look on your phone and verify you’re not losing your mind.

 The main reason remotes are becoming no longer needed is that most cars have built in remote buttons.
 You can program your remote into the car system.
 This way you don’t need one extra item in the car.

 Garage door openers come with not only a remote control, but a wall mounted control.
 If you like a garage door, but not the wall mount system, good news.
 A lot of manufacturers sell upgraded wall mount openers.
 You can have anything from a simple push button to one that tells you the temperature or problem codes.

-As noted above, garage door systems are becoming modular which means they do much more than just opening your garage door.
-The Ryobi lets you attach a speaker, cord reel, fan and more.
+Garage door systems are becoming modular which means they do much more than just opening your garage door.
+You can add speakers, fans and more.
 As these become more popular, the garage door world is becoming more than just a system that hangs in your garage and opens your door.

 We hope this guide help you learn a little more about garage door openers and makes your time at the store a little easier.